 - a.
-Strategic thinking for long-term impact: The AUDPF shouldn't be treated as a one-off compliance project but rather as an opportunity to develop strong, long-term data governance processes.
-By doing so, civil society groups and NGOs can enhance their overall effectiveness in handling data. - b.
-[Sharing of resources among CSOs: While compliance with the AU PDF may seem resource-intensive, collaboration and coordination can help NGOs share knowledge and make the most of their resources.
+Strategic thinking for long-term impact: The AUDPF should not be treated as a one-off compliance project but rather as an opportunity for civil society organisations to develop strong, long-term data management capacity and processes. - b.
+Sharing of resources among CSOs: While compliance with the AUDPF may seem resource-intensive, collaboration and coordination can help civil society organisations share knowledge and make the most of their resources.

 - a.
 Limited training opportunities: Implementation often requires resources and opportunities for training.
-Smaller civil society and media organisations may struggle to allocate the necessary human and financial resources. - b.
-Participation in decision-making: Civil society has to navigate obstacles in reaching policy and decision-makers and actively contributing to the development of laws and policies.
+Smaller civil society and media organisations may struggle to mobilise or allocate the necessary human and financial resources. - b.
+Participation in decision making: Civil society has to navigate obstacles in reaching policy and decision makers and actively contributing to the development of laws and policies.
 In some countries, opportunities for formal participation in policy and law making processes are limited or restricted.